ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 It's always frustrating when there's a clash of talks that you're interested in, but you've got to pick one.
 The morning sessions especially suffered from this so I'm looking forward to seeing the videos go up to catch what I missed.

-Over the two conference days, I attended the following talks and took a lot of notes where this is essentially those notes where I'm going to split this up into two separate posts
+Over the first day of the conference I attended the following talks and took a lot of notes (this is essentially those notes).
+I'll also split this into two parts covering day two in a separate post

 ### Day 1